 - Book the couple’s room – for prep before the wedding and the wedding night.

-- Make reservation for rentals needed at the ceremony and reception.
+- Make the reservation for rentals needed at the ceremony and reception.

 - Book your photo and videographer.

 - Book ahead the venue for your wedding rehearsal dinner.
 Dinners are not limited to restaurants.

 - Start your hair and makeup trails with your stylists.